Acute and Chronic Care Management

 What causes high blood pressure?

-Genetics, diet, stress, inactivity, and underlying disease.
+Genetics, diet, stress, inactivity, and underlying conditions.

 Is hypertension curable?

-Do borderline levels require medication?
+Do borderline levels need medication?

-Depends on cardiovascular risk factors and progression.
+Depends on cardiovascular risk and progression.

 Management Approach